Hi-Fi Rush: How Long To Beat [Explained]

 Learn how much time you'll need to invest in Hi-Fi Rush to complete the main story or gain 100% completion

-If you’re wondering how long it takes to beat Hi-Fi Rush or about the overall game length, then you’re at the right place.
-The game consists of different chapters, which are labeled as tracks.”
+If you’re wondering how long it takes to beat Hi-Fi Rush or the overall game length, you’re at the right place.
+The game consists of different chapters, which are labeled as “tracks.”
 Each track tends to have different areas you can explore and many enemies that you can fight.
 Much of the time will be spent in exploration and combat, so the better you are at each of them, the faster you can complete the game.

-Key Highlights
+Key Takeaways

 • You can complete the main story of the Hi-Fi Rush in 8-9 hours.

-• It will take you around 10-12 hours if you complete the main storyline, and so side content.
+• It will take you around 10-12 hours if you complete the main storyline and so side content.

 • If you want to attain 100% completion by unlocking all achievements, it’ll take you 15-20 hours.

-• You can complete the game faster by skipping dialogue, getting around using the perfect dash, or ending fights quickly by using combos.
+• You can complete the game faster by skipping dialogue, getting around using the perfect dash or ending fights quickly by using combos.

 Hi-Fi Rush Game Length